 - University City – closest in proximity to UPenn; a lot of new construction high rises and walk-ups.
 New construction is on the expensive side.
 People define this area loosely but the area is expanding further West.

 - Fitler Square – on the other side of the river (closer to Center City core) is a quiet residential area called Fitler Square.
 Think tree-lined streets and mostly single-family row homes (some of the homes are available for rent).
 A few apartment buildings are located along the river with access to a new walking and running trail.
-Some restaurants and shops scattered throughout but generally can walk to Rittenhouse for more restaurants and retail.
-Directly South of here, there is Graduate Hospital neighborhood (near by) to Fitler (not many rentals here but there are a few buildings).
+Some restaurants and shops scattered throughout but generally, can walk to Rittenhouse area for more restaurants and retail.
+Directly South of here, there is Graduate Hospital neighborhood (near by) to Fitler Square (not as many rentals in Graduate Hospital).

-- Center City – Higher rents though it can be cheaper than University City and Fitler Square (depending on where in center city).
+- Center City – Higher rents though it can be cheaper than University City and Fitler Square (depending on where in Center City).
 A lot of variety in housing types.
-Depending on where in Center City, likely further away.
-Closer to Rittenhouse, which is the heart of the center city shopping district.
+Depending on where in Center City, you are likely further away from Upenn campus (which is why a lot of people tend to stay either in University City or closer to West side).
 If you go further East into Center City into neighborhoods like Society Hill, Wash Square West or Old City or South Philly, you will be much further away from UPenn’s Campus generally speaking.

 Less Expensive Neighborhoods

 - Manayunk – Has its downtown historical walkable Main Street with lot of stores.
 More affordable than all neighborhoods mentioned above.
 Pet Friendly.
 Near Wissahickon Park which can be a major plus.
 Can take the train into University City.
 Homes for Rent and some apartments too.